Driving in Madagascar: Tips and information

 For more information on actual driving distances in Madagascar, consult our time & distance table.
 Madagascar is not the kind of destination where creating a route is done simply by checking out Google Maps.
 What seems like a road might no longer exist, and ''shortcuts'' are never possible.
 You might end up in a situation like our friend in the below picture. ;)

-How to deal with traffic police in Madagascar
+How to deal with traffic police in Madagascar?

 There is not a lot of traffic police in Madagascar.
 If you do spot them, they are most likely asleep or will be smiling and waving at you.
 Traffic police mostly focus on trucks instead.